lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

   print(library.exported_functions)

-When analyzing a binary, the imported functions can reveal information about the underlying functionalities of the binary.
-To avoid revealing the imported symbols, one solution could consist in statically linking the library with the executable.
-Another solution is to blow the reverser's mind by swapping these symbols which is the purpose of this tutorial.
+When analyzing a binary, imported functions can reveal information about its underlying functionality.
+To avoid revealing these symbols, one solution could be to statically link the library with the executable.
+Another solution is to confuse the reverse engineer by swapping these symbols, which is the purpose of this tutorial.

-Let's consider the following code:
+Consider the following code:

 .. code-block:: C